hack5aw/hack5aw/README.md

+⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ

  Hey there! 👋😃

 I'm Hacksaw!
-I'm a Grayhat Hacker💻, Cybersecurity student🔒, and Coder💻, who created an independent org called project h@ck$aw.
-I am passionate about pentesting and working with Raspberry Pi.
-I own a Flipper Zero and a variety of Raspberry Pi's.
-Currently, I am learning Python & C, and ethical hacking.
+I'm a White/Gray Hat Hacker👨🏿‍💻, Cybersecurity student🔒, and Coder🖥, who created an independent organization called Project H@ck$aw.
+I am passionate about Computers, Ethical Hacking & anything Tech related🖥️📱💻.
+I own a Variety of Pen Testing Tools Such as the Flipper Zero and a Bunch of Raspberry Pi Products.
+Currently, I am learning Python & C.

-📍 From Georgia, US and Indian, you can reach me on Discord at Hack$aw#7266 or yuh#3045.
+📍 I am from Georgia, US and Proudly Indian🇮🇳, you can reach me on Discord at Hack$aw#7266 or yuh#3045.
 You can also email me at Hacksawproject@gmail.com.

 If you find my projects interesting, please do give a 🌟 to my repositories.
 Your support means a lot!

 💼 Things that I'm currently working on:

-Learning Python & C
+-Learning Python🐍 & C
-Ethical hacking
+-Ethical hacking
+-Getting well-versed in Linux🐧 and its Flavors.
-Expanding my knowledge on Cybersecurity
+-Expanding my knowledge on Cybersecurity🛡️🌐

 🌱 Challenges that I’m currently challenging myself:

-Learn a new skill every week.
+-Learn a new skill every week.
-Read articles and learn new concepts related to cybersecurity and pentesting.
+-Read articles and learn new concepts related to cybersecurity and pentesting.
-Expand my knowledge on Raspberry Pi and how I can use it to enhance my projects.
+-Expand my knowledge on Raspberry Pi and how I can use it to enhance my projects.
-Improve my problem-solving skills by practicing coding challenges.
+-Improve my problem-solving skills by practicing coding challenges.

-Languages and Tools: Python, C, Raspberry Pi, Flipper Zero
+Product & Tools that I use
+-Floopa 🐬 (Flipper Zero).
+-Raspberry Pi 3b & 3b+. 🥧🖥
+-Raspberry Pi Zero W. 🥧🖥
+-Raspberry Pi Pico. 🥧🖥
+-Digispark Attiny85.

 Thanks for Visiting!😇

+⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆｡ ﾟ☁︎｡ ⋆｡ ﾟ☾ ﾟ｡ ⋆⋆